Six Flags Magic Mountain: Since 2007

-Roller coasters Flashback and Psyclone were both removed in 2007, with Psyclone being demolished in February and Flashback remained standing until December of that year, when it was finally scrapped.
-As a result, Six Flags Magic Mountain no longer tied the record for the most roller coasters in a single park, relinquishing the record to Cedar Point – the park's total had never surpassed Cedar Point but had tied numerous times.
-The park began focusing more attention on marketing with family-oriented values, and a new children's theme area, Thomas Town, was added in 2008.
-The park renovated one its thrill rides, however.
-"X" was closed on December 2 for its transformation into X2 which featured new fourth-generation trains, a new paint job, and special effects that included pyrotechnics and audio.
+With the removal of Flashback and Psyclone in 2007, Six Flags Magic Mountain was no longer tied for the record of having the most roller coasters in a single park, relinquishing the record back to Cedar Point.
+The park instead turned its focus to family-oriented improvements, including a new children's themed area called Thomas Town, which was added in 2008.

+One of its premier thrill rides received a makeover.
+X was closed on in late 2007 for its transformation into X2, adding new fourth-generation trains and special effects and being repainted.
 It reopened on May 24, 2008.
-In the same year, the park began work on the "Magic of the Mountain" museum at the top of its Sky Tower attraction that contained memorabilia throughout the park's history including old television commercials, park maps, models, and equipment saved from defunct rides.
+Later in 2008, the park renovated the "Magic of the Mountain" museum at the top of its Sky Tower attraction, which houses memorabilia from the park's history including old television commercials, park maps, models, and equipment salvaged from defunct rides.

 Terminator Salvation: The Ride, a wooden roller coaster, opened on May 23, 2009.
 It was built in the former location of Psyclone and featured tunnels, spraying mist, and special effects.
-On January 9, 2011, the ride was renamed to Apocalypse and given an appropriate theme that reflects an "end of the world" scenario.
+On January 9, 2011, the ride was renamed Apocalypse and given an appropriate theme that reflects an "end of the world" scenario.
 Later that year, Six Flags President and CEO Mark Shapiro said in a Los Angeles Times published interview that Magic Mountain had plans to install a new roller coaster for its 2010 season, and would add a new themed area for children in 2011 called Wiggles World.
 Shapiro also stated that the adjacent Hurricane Harbor would receive an expansion.

-On May 29, 2010, Mr. Six's Dance Coaster was scheduled to open but it was delayed until 2011 when it would open under a new theme.
+On May 29, 2010, Mr. Six's Dance Coaster was scheduled to open but was delayed until 2011 when it would open under a new theme.
 On the same day, Mr. Six's Splash Island opened at the adjacent Hurricane Harbor water park.